 |PIT estimated payment due dates||

-The deadline of provisional monthly or quarterly tax payments are the same with the deadline of submission of the monthly or quarterly tax return.
+The deadline of provisional monthly or quarterly tax payments is the same as the deadline of submission of the monthly or quarterly tax return.

 |Value-added tax (VAT) rates|